veevo/dev/content/articles/vices-and-spiritism.md

 of the spirit due to the myasmes acquired by thoughts and companies that the use of hallucinogens and vices created.

-    713. Do the jouissances have limits drawn by nature?
+    713. Do the enjoyments have limits drawn by nature?
     "Yes, to indicate to you the limit of what is necessary; however, by your excesses, come to satiety and punish yourselves."